codydjango/SimpleChain/README.md

 This express API demonstrates how to sign and verify transactions using bitcoin addresses.

 Developer notes:
 * Make sure the NODE_PATH is set (it is if you use the `package.json` script commands).
-This is so I can require using absolute paths, which is nice.
+This enables absolute paths in require statements, which is nice.
 * The code is organized in a MVC-type architecture.
-* The application throws and catches custom exceptions which can be evaluated with `instanceof`, which is a pattern I like to simplify logic.
+* The application throws and catches custom exceptions which can be evaluated with `instanceof`, which helps in the organization of code and in simplifying business logic.
-* Validation logic is handled by express-validator, and happens in middleware.
+* Validation logic is handled by express-validator, and it happens in middleware.
-* There's a main error handler that catches and processes all thrown exceptions.
+* There's a main error handler function that catches and processes all thrown exceptions.
-* No real test suite, but there's a place for them.

 Install:
 `npm install`